Minas Gerais: Geology

+Starting in the early 1700s along the banks of the Jequitinhonha River, and for the next 150 years, Minas Gerais was the world's major supplier of gem diamonds.
+According to Svisero et al, "They are usually recovered as loose crystals along rivers in unconsolidated alluvial or glacial sediments, or they are embedded in conglomerates or metamorphosed sedimentary rocks.
+They are also found in small amounts in a few known kimberlite bodies."

 Paleontology

 The discovery of the Maxakalisaurus topai (Dinoprata) fossils was a significant paleontological find.
 The fossil is a genus of titanosaurid dinosaur found 45 kilometers (28 mi) from the city of Prata, in the state of Minas Gerais in 1998.
 It was closely related to Saltasaurus, a sauropod considered unusual because it had evolved apparently defensive traits, including bony plates on its skin and vertical plates along its spine; such osteoderms have also been found for Maxakalisaurus.
 The genus name is derived from the tribe of the Maxakali.

 The Maxakalisaurus fossils belonged to an animal about 13 meters (43.3 ft) long, with an estimated weight of 9 tons, although, according to paleontologist Alexander Kellner, it could reach a length of approximately 20 meters (65 ft).
 It had a long neck and tail, ridged teeth (unusual among sauropods) and lived about 80 million years ago.
 Because sauropods seem to have lacked significant competition in South America, they evolved there with greater diversity and more unusual traits than elsewhere in the world.
-A replica has been displayed at the Museu Nacional in Rio de Janeiro, since August 28, 2006.
+A replica has been displayed at the National Museum of Brazil, since August 28, 2006.